rubin-dp0/cst-dev/AMM_detritus/nb9a_command_line.rst

 Step 2.
 Build your custom coaddition pipeline
 =============================================

 As you saw in tutorial notebook 9b, you do not need to rerun the entire DP0.2 data processing in order to obtain custom coadds.
-You only need to run a subset of the Tasks that make up `step3` of the DP0.2 processing, where `step3` refers to coadd-level processing.
+You only need to run a subset of the Tasks that make up ``step3`` of the DP0.2 processing, where ``step3`` refers to coadd-level processing.
 Specifically, you want to rerun only the `makeWarp` and `assembleCoadd` tasks.

-The strategy for running these custom coadds via the command line is to start with the "Data Release Production" (DRP) pipeline used for DP0.2 processing and make relatively minor edits to isolate the specific `makeWarp` and `assembleCoadd` tasks of interest.
+The strategy for running these custom coadds via the command line is to start with the "Data Release Production" (DRP) pipeline used for DP0.2 processing and make relatively minor edits to isolate the specific ``makeWarp`` and ``assembleCoadd`` tasks of interest.

 Let's start by taking a look at the DRP pipeline YAML pipeline definition file for DP0.2.
 As mentioned in notebook tutorial 9a, this can be viewed from within the Rubin Science Platform (RSP) at ``$DRP_PIPE_DIR/ingredients/LSSTCam-imSim/DRP.yaml``.
+There are multiple ways to view an ASCII (text) file such as ``DRP.yaml`` from a Linux terminal.
+Here we use a program called `cat <https://en.wikipedia.org/wiki/Cat_(Unix)>`_.

 .. code-block::